comrade-coop/teesa-aapp/dev-setup/README.md

 # Development Environment Setup

-This guide will help you set up the development environment using Docker.
+This guide will help you set up the development environment.

+---

+# 🐳 Docker Setup

 ## Prerequisites